Seif-Sallam/MazeDrawer/README.md

 # Maze Drawing Tool
 The master branch compiles and runs on Linux distributions and Windows.
-(OSX not tested on)
+(OSX not tested on).

+You can save the map you created and load it later to further update it again.

 ## To run the project